• Home

 Charles Dickens once wrote, “He did each single thing as if he did nothing else.”

-That is a life of dedication to doing the best you can in anything you do — whether it’s a work project or making green tea.
+That is a life of dedication to doing your best in anything you do — whether it’s a work project or making green tea.

 And this might help – Multi-projects YES, Multi-task NO.

-Projects are often held up waiting for someone or something, so when you are at a lull in one, move on to the next.
+Projects are often held up waiting for someone or something, so move on to the next when you are at a lull in one.
 But, don’t try to do multiple tasks at the same time.
-Some people think they are multi-tasking, but it is just spurts of focus for this, then that, then the next thing.
+Some people think they are multi-tasking, but it is just spurts of focus for this, then the next thing.
 Most often, people do best when they limit their focus to no more than 2 or 3 things.

-A proven technique used by Thomas Edison is to decide on the ONE THING you need to complete every day and return to that thing after each interruption or distraction.
+A proven technique Thomas Edison uses is to decide on the ONE THING you need to complete every day and return to that after each interruption or distraction.

 Conquer distractions or, at least, minimize them so you have more time to work on your ONE THING.